MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P6-Gameplay-Scene/content.md

 Let's enable physics on the **ground** this will give the penguins a surface to bounce on.

-The ground could be used as to determine a physics body.
+We need a physics body for the ground.
 The shape of the image is not a rectangle making it a poor choice.
 It's best for us to use circles and rectangles for physics bodies whenever possible.
-THe circle is the most effecient shape followed by the rectangle.
+The circle is the most effecient shape followed by the rectangle.

-For best results you will draw a color sprite in where the ground should be.
-You can later set the color to a transparent color.
+Draw a color sprite over the ground.
+You can make a rectangular physics body from this.
+Later you can set the color to a transparent color.

 The ground will be a static (not dynamic) physics body.